 A fourth subgenre of scientific auto/biography verges on literary biography.
 Although scientific biographies are probably rarely written primary for literary and aesthetic purposes, life-writing is nevertheless a genre in which literary features play a major role.
 In today's publishing world it is common knowledge that readers tend to choose biographies as substitutes for novels.
 Historians of science may be excused for mediocre writing skills if they dig up previously unknown archival material or construct new and interesting interpretations and explanations, but biographers of scientists can hardly get away with a lack of care for the literary qualities; it is difficult to imagine that a scientific biography that is a middling read becomes successful.
-Scientific biographies rarely match the highest literary standards of the biographical genre, but there are some good exceptions, for example, Janet Browne's two volumes on Darwin (Browne 1995, Browne 2002), which received the History of Science Society's Pfizer Prize as well as two literary prizes: the National Book Critics Circle Award and the James Tait Black Award.
-Yet historians of science tend to underestimate such literary qualities as being just an extra bonus on top of the allegedly more important historical functions of the genre; accordingly the overlap between scientific biography and literature biography remains unacknowledged metabiographical literature.
+Scientific biographies rarely match the highest literary standards of the biographical genre, but there are some good exceptions, for example, Janet Browne's two volumes on Darwin (Browne 1995, 2002), which received the History of Science Society's Pfizer Prize as well as two literary prizes: the National Book Critics Circle Award and the James Tait Black Award.
+Yet historians of science tend to underestimate such literary qualities as being just an extra bonus on top of the allegedly more important historical functions of the genre; accordingly the overlap between scientific biography and literature biography remains unacknowledged in the metabiographical literature.
 Maybe reviewers of scientific biographies are partly to blame for this ignorance of the literary aspects because they rarely mention the composition, style, or other aesthetic qualities of the book under review.

 Autobiographies and memoirs are more frequently read and reviewed for their aesthetic qualities.
-Novelists have produced memoirs of high literary standards, such as Henry David Thoreau's Walden (1854), George Orwell's Homage to Catalonia (1938), and Joan Didion's The Year of Magical Thinking.
-Karl Ove Knausgård's Min kamp (My Struggle), published in six volumes 2009-2011, has set new standards for autobiographical novels.
+Novelists have produced memoirs of high literary standards, such as Thoreau's (1854), Orwell's (1938), and Joan Didion's The Year of Magical Thinking V nausgård's Min kamp (My Struggle), published in six volumes 2009-2011, had new standards for autobiographical novels.
 Yet there are only few examples of this kind of literary autobiography in the history of science.
-Mémoires de la vie privée de Benjamin Franklin (1791) still stands out as one of the most well-written self-accounts of a scientist-engineer; Jacob's La statue intérieure gives not only a unique insight into the formation of a scientific mind, but is also a work of high literary quality.
-But Franklin's and Jacob's memoirs are rather exceptions than the rule; indeed the biography section in science libraries are filled with selfcongratulatory and badly written autobiographies that often degenerate into mere listings of events and achievements.
+Franklin (1791) still stands out as one of the most well-written self-accounts of a scientist-engineer; Jacob's La statue intérieure gives not only a unique insight into the formation of a scientific mind, but is also a work of high literary quality.
+But Franklin's and Jacob's memoirs are rather exceptions than the rule; indeed the biography section in science libraries are filled with self-congratulatory and badly written autobiographies that often degenerate into mere listings of events and achievements.
 Readers of scientific memoirs are therefore looking forward to a Knausgård of scientific autobiography who will be able to win both a professional history of science award and a prestigious literary award.